Backyard Fruit Pollination.

 Lack of Pollinizers

-Poor Spring Weather
+Poor Spring Conditions

-A Simple Way To Improve Fruit Set
+A Simple Way To Improve Pollination

 Works when natural pollination is limited